Delft Blue Chaining Nine Patch and Pattern

 Once the third border is completed, the quilt is ready for sandwiching and quilting.
 I stipple quilted all the white areas of the quilt and left the blue areas plain.

-If you are a blue lover, you may also enjoy this project,
+If you are a blue lover, you may also enjoy these projects,

 Periwinkle Blues Quilt